 Some actions are quite predictable online.
 For instance, clicking and scrolling are actions that are obvious for any user, so to make it interesting add interactivity.
 If they are trying to click, use images to stress where the users should undergo the action and what it will result in.
 Do maintain consistency between the tone of your copy and images.
 A high-resolution image can do the deed well or you can go for Parallax scrolling to narrate a linear visual story as a user scrolls down.
 Take note that interaction design doesn’t mean adding vibrant animations at every corner of the site.
-Incorporate additional interactivity into the present user actions and give the users advantage of a powerful experience.
+Incorporate additional interactivity into the present user actions and give the users the advantage of a powerful experience.

 8. Active Visuals

-Create visuals that respond to the user actions.
-Yes, even a simple animation can give the leverage and trigger more reactions.
+Create visuals that respond to user actions.
+Yes, even a simple animation can give leverage and trigger more reactions.
 This can be through clicking, scrolling or even a complex action like a form submission.

 9. Suspense On The Go

 An effective design strategy that is suitable for certain sites is to hide secondary elements and give the user the thrill of discoverability.
 It is a trick if suited well for your site can deliver the most delightful experience.
-The sites that are suitable here are game sites, giveaway or contest sites, sites for geeks, nerds or computer proficient as target audience and any website that is thematic to fun and entertainment.
+The sites that are suitable here are game sites, giveaway or contest sites, sites for geeks, nerds or computer proficient as the target audience and any website that is thematic to fun and entertainment.

 Keep in mind the understandability of your users so that they can enjoy this awesome interaction to the fullest.
 There will be some customers who won’t like it or will get annoyed.
-So, it is advised to do a thorough research of your target audience and then devise a strategy.
+So, it is advised to do thorough research of your target audience and then devise a strategy.
 Once you are acquainted with them, go ahead and prioritize your tasks.
 Actions that are pertinent to user goals should be made visible whereas those which are infrequent can be kept less visible or hidden.

 10. The Bigger Picture